 **** Merchandise Update ****

-Just in time for the upcoming holiday shopping season, ol’ Ben Weaver has several new items that make outstanding gifts for Mayberry fans.
-Browse the full selection of books, apparel, DVDs, artwork, collectibles, items for your vehicle and much more online at Weaver’s (www.weaversdepartmentstore.com).
+Browse the full selection of books, apparel, DVDs, artwork, collectibles, items for your vehicle and much more at our online Weaver’s Department Store (www.weaversdepartmentstore.com).

-We appreciate your shopping at Weaver’s, especially because Weaver’s sales are the main (actually, the only) thing that helps TAGSRWC be able to support Mayberry Days and other Mayberry-connected events and charitable efforts throughout the year.
+We appreciate your shopping at Weaver’s, especially because Weaver’s sales are the main (actually, the only) thing that helps TAGSRWC be able to offer financial support to Mayberry Days and other Mayberry-connected events and charitable efforts throughout the year.
 We appreciate it!

 Featured This Month at Weaver’s:

-The official “Andy Griffith Show” Wall Calendar is back for 2014!
+It’s not too late.
+We still have a small handful left of the official 2014 “Andy Griffith Show” Wall Calendars.
 This calendar contains all black-and-white photos (though some are of color seasons).
 When hanging up, the calendar measures 12 x 22.

 Maggie Peterson (Charlene Darling) sings Songs That Make Me Cry on CD (autographed).
 This special CD features the original tracks for three songs Maggie sang on “The Andy Griffith Show.”